KTH-DD2480-Fundsoft/mini-assignment-refactoring/instructions.md

 As per usual, the instructions are not the clearest.
 So here is a more elaborate explanation of the assignment from how I understand it with the help of our artificial friend.

-- The assignment is about documenting different *refactoring techniques* we have used in a table.
+- The assignment is about documenting, in a table, the different ***refactoring techniques*** we have used.
+Let's do it in `README.md`.
+A template table is added in there.

-- We should document one refactoring technique reach (*one per group member*)
+- We should document one refactoring technique each (*one per group member*)

 - We need to document four fields for each refactoring technique: